CIS565-Fall-2018/Project4-CUDA-Rasterizer/README.md

 The second image also has bilinear filtering.
 While the pattern does not look perfect, probably due to rounding errors, it is singnificantly improved from the affine case.

 The performance is not expected to suffer much from this feature, but while this part is compute light, it still requires several global memory accesses.
 The current implementation also has to pass the texture information to each vertex, and then to each fragment, which compounds the problem of memory use and access.
+Perhaps if there was an implementation grouping fragments by material or texture, and only passing the constant data (non-uv attributes for the texture) once for the group of fragments, it could improve performance.
+One could also make the assumption those fragments would appear grouped near each other in screen space if sharing a texture, so there is less worry of random access slowdown from this method as well.

 ### Depth Buffer